xhar02/Firefox-1-CSS/README.md

 * The menu bar is expected to be visible.
 The bookmarks bar is optional.
 * There is some alignment issues with the URL bar, as Firefox keeps making changes to the layout (#32).
 * Due to the current reliance on low-res button images, this theme will look incredibly blurry on screen densities above 1080p.
-* Like the original Modern Modoki, not all icons are covered - especially not extensions.
+* Not all icons are covered - especially not extensions.

 **If you experience graphical oddities please submit a bug report with screenshots + OS version.**